All articles

 • An inability to control bowel movements

 When you decide to lose weight with Alli, it’s important to know which treatment is the most effective.
 For example, Alli contains less Orlistat than Xenical, and so noticeable weight loss results with Alli could take longer.
-What’s right for one person, isn’t always right for another – so it’s vital you consult with a doctor or pharmacist to discover more about what works for you.
+What’s right for one person, isn’t always right for another, so it’s vital you consult with a doctor or pharmacist to discover more about what works for you.

 Alli diet plan

-Finally, it’s important to remember that Alli isn’t a miracle weight loss drug, so order to stay healthy and lose weight, it’s important to eat the right diet.
+Finally, it's important to remember that Alli isn't a miracle weight loss drug, so order to stay healthy and lose weight, it’s important to eat the right diet.
 So how does Alli work best?
 One thing you can do is to make your diet nutritionally balanced, ensure that 30 percent of the calories you consume come from fat.
-The best diet will be rich in fruit and vegetables and three main meals a day will ensure you can maintain a balanced diet of the proteins, fats and carbohydrates your body needs.